children learn to live with the constant pain of rotting teeth and

 problems with nutrition, growth, school readiness, and speech problems.

-frequency of snacking, self-assessment at home, and use of fluoride
+of snacking, self-assessment at home and use of fluoride toothpaste for

 *Paraphrased from Jonathan Kozol, Savage Inequalities: Children in America's Schools